Ernyoke/kye/README.md

 The script will:

 1. Fetch the latest reference data of known AWS accounts
+2. Load any trusted accounts from your configuration (if available)
+3. Get the current AWS account alias for better identification
-2. Check all IAM role trust policies in your account
+4. Check all IAM role trust policies in your account
-3. Check all S3 bucket policies in your account
+5. Check all S3 bucket policies in your account
-4. Display the results in a nice format in the console
+6. Display the results in a nice format in the console
-5. Generate a markdown report file
+7. Generate a markdown report file

 ## Sample Output